marcus20232023/runfav/README.md

    python3 runfav.py
    ```

+4. Follow the prompts to either update your `.bashrc` or restore the previous version.

-4. Restart your terminal or run `source ~/.bashrc` to apply the changes.
+5. If you choose to update, restart your terminal or run `source ~/.bashrc` to apply the changes.

 ## Usage